screeps/docs/source/contributed/ps_ubuntu.md

 ./node_modules/screeps/bin/screeps.js init
 ```

 The `init` call creates the configuration for your server in `.screepsrc`.
 You should read through this file, which is pretty well documented, but the only things you will likely want to change are `runners_cnt` and `processors_cnt`.
 On a smaller system (two cores) you'll want to set these to the number of processor cores available, but on larger systems you may want to leave a core or two free for use by MongoDB.
+If you want to run multiple worlds on the same server you should make sure to limit each server so their total combined `runners_cnt` and total combined `processors_cnt` values do not exceed the number of processors on the system.

 ### Install Server Mods